A complete guide to the best Mexican Street Foods

 Corn dough and flour dough tortillas are two popular types of tortillas used in Mexican cuisine.
 The main difference between these two types lies in the ingredients used to make the dough.
 Corn dough tortillas are made from masa harina, which is a type of flour made from dried corn kernels that have been soaked in an alkaline solution (such as lime water) and then ground.

 This process is known as nixtamalization and it enhances the nutritional value and flavor of the corn.
 On the other hand, flour dough tortillas are made from wheat flour, which gives them a softer and chewier texture compared to corn tortillas.
 They also have a milder flavor that goes well with a variety of fillings.
-Additionally, flour dough tortillas are more versatile and can be used to make dishes such as burritos and quesadillas, while corn dough tortillas are primarily used for tacos and enchiladas.
-Overall, the choice between corn dough and flour dough tortillas depends on personal preference and the specific dish being prepared.

 Our adventures included searching for the best street food and Mexican dishes we could find.
 The Santa Lucia Parque area is the best in town for authentic Mexican cuisine in the Yucatan alongside the newer innovative Mexican restaurants.
 However, just wandering around any area in any village of town in Mexico will result in you finding some fantastic refreshing Mexican drinks or refrescos and Mexican street foods.

-26 of the best Mexican Street Foods
+The best Mexican Street Foods

-26 Mexican Street Foods to try
+Ultimate guide to Mexican Street Foods to try

 Mexican street food is renowned for its vibrant flavors and diverse options.
 From tacos to tamales, these culinary delights have become a staple of Mexican culture.
 One popular street food is elote, which is a grilled corn on the cob smothered in a mixture of mayonnaise, cheese, chili powder, and lime juice.
 The combination of sweet, tangy, and spicy flavors creates a tantalizing sensation that keeps people coming back for more.